pmean/build-website/text/04/NeymanBias.md

 looking for them.
 Those patients who die quickly are unlikely to be around on the date that you go looking for them.

-Let\'s consider an example with simulated data.
+Let's consider an example with simulated data.

 ![neyman01.gif not found.](../../../web/images/04/NeymanBias01.png)

 The lines on this graph represent the duration of disease with the left endpoint representing the date that the disease was first diagnosed and the right endpoint representing the date that   the patient died.
 The line segments are ordered from the time of initial diagnosis with patients diagnosed in 1999 and 2000 at the bottom of the graph and patients diagnosed in 2003 and 2004 at the top of the graph.